 One of the odder things is how the film never offers any particular explanation for the situation – at most, the father has a single line about wanting to protect the children from the outside world.
 The film ends with a fascinating existential blankness where the father heads to work unwittingly carrying the daughter in the trunk of the car and the camera simply closes in on the trunk and fades to black, leaving us to contemplate what might happen next.

-Giorgos Lanthimos subsequently went onto make Attenberg (2010), which has not been widely seen internationally, the equally strange Alps (2011), the bizarre English-language science-fiction film The Lobster (2015) set in a future where people are required to be in relationships and are transformed into animals if they do not meet somebody, and The Killing of a Sacred Deer (2017), a horror film in which Colin Farrell must face the choice to kill one of his family to lift a curse.
+Yorgos Lanthimos subsequently went onto make Attenberg (2010), which has not been widely seen internationally, the equally strange Alps (2011), the bizarre English-language science-fiction film The Lobster (2015) set in a future where people are required to be in relationships and are transformed into animals if they do not meet somebody, The Killing of a Sacred Deer (2017), a horror film in which Colin Farrell must face the choice to kill one of his family to lift a curse; and the Academy Award-nominated historical drama The Favourite (2018).

 (Winner in this site’s Top 10 Films of 2009 list).